Why #Clockblockers want to turn back time on ‘Timeless”s cancellation

 The finale might be behind us, but most of the fans are still looking forward to the future.
 One fan in the UK was still racking her brains around one plot thread left dangling.
 “I do wish that we had found out why Flynn’s family was killed by Rittenhouse [the secret organization providing shadowy conflict and compelling mysteries].

 “I think the show could be saved.
 I would like to learn more about Flynn, but it could maybe continue with Lucy and Wyatt’s kids as adults.
 The last scene of the finale left it open for continuation.
 I will definitely keep fighting to #SaveTimeless.”

-Samantha agrees.
+Samantha agreed.
 “I will absolutely keep fighting.
 This show is too well done, too inclusive, too important, not to fight for more.”
-She makes valid points about the show’s potential role as we move into a world dominated ever more by online streaming sites.
+She made valid points about the show’s potential role as we move into a world dominated ever more by online streaming sites.

 “Timeless’s problem from the start has always been live viewing – a natural consequence of putting a family-friendly show on at 10pm.
 The delayed viewing numbers are high.
 A platform like Hulu, Amazon Prime, or Netflix should snatch up the show.
 I would subscribe without hesitation to whatever platform picks it up, and I know I’m not alone in that.”

 If networks aren’t willing to strike up a better deal with their online competition, they need to start waking up to the fact that overnight viewing figures aren’t gospel when it comes to a show’s popularity.

 Luckily, Timeless has boundless potential if network execs ever decide to wise up and give it another chance.
 Gretchen opined: “Given that Timeless is about time travel, our options are limitless on what we could see in future seasons, and I sincerely hope we get them.
 The show deserves it.”